spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 <img src="/assets/images/ws2/vignes.png" alt="SPIN WS2 location: Bordeaux!" width="100%"/>

-There will be a half-day excursion, we are figuring out where to.
-There are many options: surfing at the beach, climbing the [highest Sand dune in Europe](https://en.wikipedia.org/wiki/Dune_of_Pilat), visiting a famous Bordeaux Wine Ch&acirc;teau (including wine tasting), etc etc. Don't worry, whatever we settle on, it will be worth it!
+There will be a half-day excursion, we are still evaluation our options.
+There are many possibilities in the region: surfing at the beach, climbing the [highest Sand dune in Europe](https://en.wikipedia.org/wiki/Dune_of_Pilat), visiting a famous Bordeaux Wine Ch&acirc;teau (including wine tasting), etc etc. Don't worry, whatever we settle on, it will be worth it!
 {: style="text-align: justify;"}

 We will also keep some time free in the program to allow for bike rides, strolls through the Landes pine forest, visits to the (lake or ocean) beach, ..
 {: style="text-align: justify;"}

-Of course, it would not be a workshop in France without a delicious gala dinner!
+And of course, it would not be a workshop in France without a delicious gala dinner!

 ## Accommodation